gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 [Code lang="javascript"]
 var max = 9007199254740992;
-var min = -x;
+var min = -max;
 alert(max == max + 1); // true !
 alert(min == min - 1); // also true !
 [/Code]

-Overflow is just like a car mileage meter.
+If you think overflow is werid, think about car mileage meter.
 When the number exceeds the limit, it goes back to the beginning, 0000.

 ![It's just like mileage meter](/img/cs4j/mileage-meter.png)